SENG330/ex5_starter/ex5_marks.md

 - [ ] 1 - little evidence of design; mostly missing components.
 - [ ] 0 - not handed in or not available.

-# Proper use of diagrams and notation (0-5).
+# Proper use of tests and actions (0-5).

-- [ ] 5 - diagrams extensive and numerous, applying concepts beyond the covered material.
+- [ ] 5 - Expanded use of actions and integration testing, above what was required.
-- [ ] 4 - expected solution, using course material.
-All aspects of the diagram are present, and the diagram is well described..
+- [ ] 4 - clear separation of integration and unit testing.
+Github Actions work.
+Manual testing can be triggered.
+All tests pass.
-- [ ] 3 - missing some key components, hard to follow.
+- [ ] 3 - mostly complete but gaps or inconsistencies in the Actions or tests.
+E.g. tests that fail, tests with poor names, etc.
 - [ ] 2 - missing many aspects; lacks insight and work.
+E.g. no working integration test, partial testing only.
 - [ ] 1 - little evidence of work; mostly missing components.
-- [ ] 0 - not handed in or not available.0 for no diagrams when necessary.
-5 for the most superlative
+- [ ] 0 - not handed in or not available.
+0 for no tests.

 # Code correctness and understanding of Java concepts (0-5)
 - [ ] 5 - A 4, plus insight into the problem beyond the problem description, or identifies key problems.
-- [ ] 4 - A 3, plus evidence of use of Chapter 2 constructs.
+- [ ] 4 - A 3, plus evidence of use of textbook constructs to date.
 - [ ] 3 - All Java code well written and commented.
 Unit tests exist.
 Gradle file works.
 - [ ] 2 - Code does not compile or not possible to run.
 Missing many aspects; lacks insight and evidence of work.
 - [ ] 1 - Does not compile.
 Little evidence of work; mostly missing components.
 - [ ] 0 - not handed in or not available.

+## Bonus

+- 1 or 2 marks with respect to using Guice.
+1 mark for demonstrating (i.e., working) one feature of Guice (e.g. @Bind).
+2 marks for showing 2 or more such uses.
+No marks for partial / not useful solutions.
+Be sure to explain in the ADR what is going on.